devenkhatri/flutter_startup_namegen/README.md

 ## Our Goal

-The objective of this application is to randomly generate names by combining two adjectives or nouns with our own beautiful user interface designs.
+The objective of this application is to randomly generate names by combining two adjectives or nouns from a list of 5,000 words with our own beautiful user interface designs.

 ## What you will create